cncf/tag-security/assessments/projects/nats/self-assessment.md

 The intended goals of the projects including the security guarantees the project is meant to provide (e.g., Flibble only allows parties with an authorization key to change data it stores).

 ### General Goals
 - **Effortless M:N Connectivity:** NATS manages addressing and discovery based on subjects and not hostname and ports.
+NATS manages addressing and discovery based on subjects and not hostname and ports.
+It aims to provide for a dialtone-level of connectivity as a default choice for application communication, and to be a good building block for system design to handle resilient communication patterns.
 - **Deploy Anywhere:** NATS can be deployed nearly anywhere.
 It runs well within deployment frameworks or without.
 - **Secure:** NATS is secure by default and makes no requirements on network perimeter security models.
 NATS supports basic security features: authentication, authorization, and encryption (TLS).
 - **Scalable:** NATS infrastructure and clients communicate all topology changes in real-time.
 This means that NATS clients do not need to change when NATS deployments change.
 NATS handles endpoint locations transparently.